Is Rent to Own a Good Idea For You?

 Since January 2014, mortgage underwriters have been placing stricter rules into effect for home loans.
 Nowadays, for someone to qualify for a mortgage, they usually must have lower than a 43 percent debt-to-income ratio.
 Accordingly, alternative types of home buying, such as rent to own and installment loans, are becoming more popular.

 Rent to own agreements tend to vary between geographical locations and on a case-by-case basis.
 Typically, rent to own involves a tenant leasing a home for a few years with the option of buying it.
-In a lease-purchase contract, the tenant is obligated to purchase the home.
-In a lease-option contract, the tenant is not required to purchase the home.
+In a lease-purchase contract, the tenant must purchase the home.
+In a lease-option contract, the tenant does not, legally, need to purchase the home.
 The defining characteristic of rent to own is rent premiums.
 Rent premiums are an extra amount the tenant pays per month to build equity in the home.

 What Could Go Right With Rent to Own?

 There are several attributes of rent to own that appeal to prospective home buyers.
 Rent to own is a good alternative for buyers who want to purchase in a certain area, but don’t qualify.
 The buyer rents the home for a few years and buys it in the future.
 For many people, a few years is plenty of time to improve their credit and save for a down payment.